Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques

-Our proposed procedure for root-causing regression failures is an iterative process and requires a guidance from the validator to decide whether the ranked root-causing hints are good enough or further refinements are needed.
 The iterative root-causing procedure is illustrated using Figure~\ref{wakeup_timer_buckets}.
-More specifically, Figure~\ref{wakeup_timer_buckets} presents a root-causing tree of regression failures of $\pc$ with random wakeup-timer, which will issue an interrupt to trigger a wake-up out of $\pc$ flow.
+More specifically, Figure~\ref{wakeup_timer_buckets} presents an $\rct$ of regression failures of $\pc$ with random wakeup-timer, which will issue an interrupt to trigger a wake-up out of $\pc$ flow.
 Using the procedure described next, after a few iterations, at the leaves of the tree we get subgroups of failures characterized by the length of the wakeup-timer and which actions were achieved.
 Initially, in the regression we see $200$ failing tests as one group of failing tests, and there are $247$ passing tests.